Loading Events

 UCLA Writing Project Fellowship

-• A fellowship covers the full tuition for the four-week workshop.
+• A fellowship covers the full tuition for the three-week workshop.

-• Teachers will receive a $400 stipend to honor their participation.
+• Teachers will receive a stipend to honor their participation and completion of all institute requirements.

 How to Apply